sophiemiddleton/pyfitter/py-fitter/README.md

 It has been tested with the latest MDC2024 mock data samples, listed here: https://mu2ewiki.fnal.gov/wiki/MDC2024:_Mock_Data#MDC_2024:_Mock_Data_samples

-# Running the Code:
+# The Code:

 The code is currently object orientated with a set of distinct classes:

 * main.py - the driver function.
 The user can define several input parameters, check the default settings (at the bottom of the Main.py script).
+* cut_module.py - takes in an opt to a list of cuts, applies cuts
+* fit_module.py - runs unbinned ML fits to input data
+* recoplot_module.py - plots reconstructed information
+* *PDF_module.py - sets of PDFs to be input into the fit module
+* *component.py - user input list of chosen PDF names, parameters and draw options
+* results_module.py - TODO

+# Running:

 To run for example:

 ```
-python main.py --filelist "MDS1a.root" --treename "EventNtuple" --branchname "ntuple"
+python main.py --file "MDS1a.root" --dirname "EventNtuple" --treename "ntuple"
 ```

-* The Main function imports the given root NTuple via the ImportClass defined in Import_module.py.
+* The Main function imports the given root NTuple via the ImportClass defined in import_module.py.
 The code currently assumes the Mu2e/EventNtuple will be an input NTuple but the user parameters allow some flexibility.

+Here is a list of the current arguments and what they represent:

+* file - filename (include path if not local), required
+* dirname - defaults to "EventNtuple"
+* treename - defaults to "ntuple"
+* fittype - implented opts: "mom1D", "time1D", "momtime2D"
+* fit range (low, hi) - range to fit over
+* showMC - set to 1 if "MC infor is present and I want to use it to help my analysis"
+* cuts - cut list to use, default is SU2020 cuts
+* categorize - uses MC process code to find true nature of the particles making the tracks
+* verbose - has the usual meaning, prints debug statements as desired, off by default

+If the verbose option is set then arguments are printed out before running the main.

-# The Fitting Code:
+# Fitting:

 ## zfit